mfpss95134/ACER-SF314-57G-55UK-HACKINTOSH/README.md

 <br>

 ## Supported Versions
-- macOS Big Sur
+- macOS Big Sur 11.6.5
-- macOS Monterey (itlwm needs to be replaced on your own.)
+- macOS Monterey 12.0<br>(`AirportItlwm.kext` and `IntelBluetoothInjector.kext` need to be replaced on your own.)
 <br>

 ## Known issues